Skip to content

 5. Credit card payment processing time

-When a customer pays with a credit card, this brings in third-party payment processors and card networks, all of which can delay payment.
+When a customer pays with a credit card, this brings in third-party payment processors and card networks, which can delay payment.
 The processor batches together transaction details throughout the day or week, sending it through to the card payment network for approval.
-Processing times can vary between 24 hours and three days unless you pay extra for Same Day Settlement to expedite the process.
+Processing times can vary between 24 hours and three days unless you pay extra for the Same Day Settlement to expedite the process.

 Pros: